dchristie75/SSD1306-Monochrome-OLED/README.md

 ### Time Commitment
-This entire project was done over the course of fifteen weeks, starting from selecting my OLED on September 4 to submitting the Build Instructions on December 11, 2018.
+The entire project was done over the course of fifteen weeks, starting from selecting the OLED on September 4 to submitting the Build Instructions on December 11, 2018.
 However, to realistically build the project, a person could potentially use a weekend to complete it, assuming he has all the necessary components.
-Below is the breakdown of the project schedule.
+Below is a breakdown of the project schedule.

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/project_schedule.PNG)

 ### Mechanical Assembly
 This step involves putting everything together.
 Hence, ensure the [8 pin header strip](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/ssd1306.png) that comes with the OLED display is securely soldered to the device.
 Ensure the [PCB](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/pcb.png) is designed in [Fritzing](http://fritzing.org/home/) and etched at the Prototype lab.
 Also, ensure the component [headers](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/componentskit.png) are soldered onto the PCB.
 The enclosure should also be designed in [CorelDraw](https://www.coreldraw.com/en/product/coreldraw/?topNav=en) and sent to the Prototype lab for lazer cutting.
 The final CorelDraw design for the enclosure can be found [here](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Pi2Case.cdr).
 After gathering all these components, now we are ready to assemble.
+Here are the steps involved:

-1: Mount the SSD1306 display to the PCB to create a stackable header<br/>
+1. Mount the SSD1306 display to the PCB to create a stackable header<br/>
 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/stackable.png)

-2: Mount the stackable header to the Broadcom development platform GPIO port<br/>
+2. Mount the stackable header to the Broadcom development platform GPIO port<br/>
 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/stackable2.png)

-3: Install the Broadcom development platform with the stackable header in Acrylic enclosure<br/>
+3. Install the Broadcom development platform with the stackable header in Acrylic enclosure<br/>
 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/PiEnclosure.png)

 ### PCB Soldering
 Soldering the components will take a little effort especially if you have never soldered before.
 Some good lesson on soldering can be found [here](https://www.youtube.com/watch?v=oqV2xU1fee8).
-Here are the steps in soldering:
+Here are the steps in soldering all the components for the project:

 1. Solder the two jumpers on the back of the OLED.
-Both must be soldered 'closed' for I2C to work.
+Both must be soldered 'closed' for the I2C interface to work.

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/displays_oledi2c.png)